GreenfishK/starvers/src/jena_TDB/README.md

 log4j:WARN Please initialize the log4j system properly. log4j:WARN See http://logging.apache.org/log4j/1.2/faq.html#noconfig for more info.
 ```
-Most of the queries could be executed but some fail due to a java.lang.OutOfMemoryError exception (stack trace see below):
+Most of the queries could be executed but some fail due to a java.lang.OutOfMemoryError exception (stack trace see below).
+We use a machine with 8GB RAM on Linux Mint 20.2 Uma.

 | Policy      | Query category | Query set     | error/no error |
 | :---        |    :----:   |  :----:   |       ---: |